celestiaorg/celestia-app/pkg/wrapper/spec.md

  -------   -------
 ```
 Figure 1.

-The rows and columns of the extended data square, each, is modeled by a [Namespace Merkle Tree](https://github.com/celestiaorg/nmt/blob/master/spec/nmt.md).
+Each row and column of the extended data square is modeled by a [Namespace Merkle Tree](https://github.com/celestiaorg/nmt/blob/master/spec/nmt.md).
-NMTs require data items they represent to be namespaced.
-To this end, the shares within each row or column of the extended data square needs to be namespaced before being added to the NMT.
+NMTs require the data items they represent to be namespaced, which means that the shares within each row or column of the extended data square must be namespaced before being added to the NMT.
-This is where the [Namespaced MerkleTree Wrapper](https://github.com/celestiaorg/celestia-app/blob/main/pkg/wrapper/nmt_wrapper.go) comes in.
+This is where the [Namespaced MerkleTree Wrapper](https://github.com/celestiaorg/celestia-app/blob/main/pkg/wrapper/nmt_wrapper.go)  comes into play.
-It wraps around the [Namespaced Merkle Tree](https://github.com/celestiaorg/nmt/blob/master/spec/nmt.md) data structure and takes care of appending proper namespaces to the shares prior to adding them to their respective row or column NMT.
+It is a data structure that wraps around the [Namespaced Merkle Tree](https://github.com/celestiaorg/nmt/blob/master/spec/nmt.md) that ensures the proper namespaces are prepended to the shares  before they are added to their respective row or column NMT.
 In this specification, we elaborate on the design and implementation of the Namespace Merkle Tree wrapper.